sri-rang/notifer.js/readme.markdown

 Usage Guide
 =====

-The master branch is usually unstable.
+The master branch may be unstable from time to time.
 Use the downloadable archive for production.

 Hack away, experiment on the master branch.
+Feel free to clone, fork and send pull requests.

 Include Jquery and Notifier.js
 -----